Transgender rights in the spotlight as Arkansas and Tennessee become latest states to pass anti-trans legislation - Local News 8

 Transgender rights in the spotlight as Arkansas and Tennessee become latest states to pass anti-trans legislation

-LGBTQ advocates are warning that the influx of anti-transgender legislation being proposed in many states nationwide could have significant negative repercussions for trans youth.
+LGBTQ advocates are warning that the influx of anti-transgender legislation being proposed in many states will harm trans and nonbinary youth.

-Twenty-eight states are considering anti-trans bills, according to the the American Civil Liberties Union (ACLU).
-The bills put forth this year predominantly fall into two categorites: targeting the ability for trans girls and women to participate in school sports, and restricting young trans peoples’ access to gender-affirming healthcare.
+Twenty-eight states are considering anti-trans bills, according to the American Civil Liberties Union (ACLU).
+The bills put forth this year predominantly fall into two categories: removing trans girls’ ability to participate in girls’ sports, and restricting young trans peoples’ access to gender-affirming health care.

 While many of them may not become law, bills in three states — Tennessee, Mississippi and Arkansas — have already been passed and signed by state governors this month.

-Note: Editor’s note: This story has been updated to provide additional context on transgender individuals and reflect the views of medical experts.
-Correction: An earlier version of this story did not fully describe the Endocrine Society’s views on the use of puberty blockers.
-The society recommends that trans youth work with mental health professionals and doctors to seek appropriate treatment, including puberty blockers.
-The story also gave the wrong date for a Centers for Disease Control and Prevention study on the risks of suicide among transgender youth.
-It was January 2020.